Notes on the LVP and CVP in $p$-adic Fields: Conclusion

 \section{Conclusion}

-We propose a deterministic polynomial time algorithm to solve the LVP and the CVP in $p$-adic fields.
-Therefore, the public-key cryptosystems or signature schemes in \cite{ref-3.5} is insecure.
+We propose a deterministic polynomial time algorithm to solve the LVP and CVP in $p$-adic fields.
+The previous work \cite{ref-10} attacked schemes under specific conditions, while the algorithm in this paper is a general attack for the case where the field is fully specified.
+Therefore, the public-key cryptosystems or signature schemes in \cite{ref-3.5} are insecure.
+Although the method in \cite{ref-11} for constructing orthogonal bases with large residue degree aimed to patch schemes, the current work shows the fundamental vulnerability remains if the field is known.
 However, there is still room for improvement.
-For instance, instead of giving the whole $p$-adic filed by a minimal polynomial, we could only give a way to compute the $p$-adic absolute value.
-In other words, we could consider public-key cryptosystems and signature schemes in vector spaces over $\mathbb{Q}_p$, since there are no known deterministic polynomial time algorithms to solve the LVP or the CVP in vector spaces over $\mathbb{Q}_p$.
+For instance, instead of giving the whole $p$-adic field by a minimal polynomial, we could only give a way to compute the $p$-adic absolute value.
+In other words, we could consider public-key cryptosystems and signature schemes in vector spaces over $\mathbb{Q}_p$, since there are no known deterministic polynomial time algorithms to solve the LVP or CVP in vector spaces over $\mathbb{Q}_p$ when the norm is given as an oracle.
 The crucial point is to give a computable norm, while do not leak any orthogonal bases.
 On the other hand, we could ask that given an oracle of a norm, are there any polynomial time algorithms to find $c_1,c_2,\dots,c_n$ and $A$ in Theorem \ref{th-7.1}.